r-devel/rcwg/working_documents/install_r_macos.md

     </details>

-7. Install the built version of R and reset permissions on the R framework folder to include the new directories.
+7. Reset permissions on the R framework folder to include the new directories and install the built version of R:

     ``` sh
+    sudo chown -R $USER /Library/Frameworks/R.framework/
     make install
-    sudo chown -R $USER /Library/Frameworks/R.framework/
     ```

     The built version of R will now be your default version of R, which